Dr Clive Parkinson

 After leaving art-college, he began his career as a visual artist, working in a hospital for people with learning difficulties and during this time, undertook a degree in Independent Studies at Lancaster University where his research focused on the relationship between creativity, culture the arts and health.
 Employed variously by the NHS and voluntary sector, Clive has led on mental health promotion for an NHS Trust and managed day services for people affected by schizophrenia in the seaside town of Morecambe.
 Before taking up his current post, he lived in Cornwall and was the development director of Arts for Health Cornwall, where he established one of the countries leading edge projects.

 He is currently looking to develop core elements of the work the department undertakes with specific focus on taught modules at under and post graduate level, bridging the space between research and the taught curriculum.
-He is currently developing an MA unit in Arts, Public Health and Wellbeing which will begin in autumn 2013 in the School of Art and is developing a stand-alone Masters in Arts and Health.
+He is currently delivering an MA unit in Arts, Public Health and Wellbeing which began in autumn 2013 in the Manchester School of Art and is developing a stand-alone Masters in Arts and Health.

 Clive works closely with Socialiniai Meno Projektai to develop arts and health research, policy and practice in the Republic of Lithuania and with funding from Grudtvig, recently supported visual arts based approaches to recovery from addiction in the UK, Italy and Turkey.
 He is the author of The Recoverist Manifesto (2014).